6 Spooky Ways to Make Money During Halloween Week

 There are a ton of parties and events leading up to Halloween and even the week of.
 If you have the availability and can provide certain services like make-up, face paint and demonstrations, you may be able to work for a few hours at different parties.

 Start by making a list of all the upcoming Halloween parties in your area, then reach out and see if they need help for the day.
 You can do simple things like be a door greeter, clean up, pass out candy, etc.

 In my area, they host a huge Halloween party at one of the universities and a lot of families attend.
 If you sell products or provide a unique service, you may even want to ask if you can set up a vendor booth and earn money that way.

 Once you earn that extra money, it’s wise to have a plan for what you are going to do with it.
-If you don’t have a specific bill you’re paying off, open a savings account with an online bank like Barclays Savings, that has no minimum balance and pays decent interest on the money in your account.
+If you don’t have a specific bill you’re paying off, open a high-yield savings account with an online bank.

 Or, invest your money and make it grow.
 It’s possible to start investing with $100 or less and make progress toward your financial goals.